seyo-IV/PowerShell/README.md

 # GUI
   I do recoment to start the scipts with a shortcut with the following content [%windir%\System32\WindowsPowerShell\v1.0\powershell.exe - windowstyle hidden -Noninteractive -ExecutionPolicy Bypass –Noprofile -file "\\SERVER\PATH\TO\SCRIPT"]
+  Or you use the shortcut.ps1 to create the shortcut to the GUI with above parameters.
+Note that the script shortcut.ps1 should be in the same directory where the GUI script is.
+You can then palce the shortcut wherever you like.

   Membershipt.ps1 shows groupmembership of a user, group and the member of a group. wildcard_search.ps1 does a wildcard AD-Query for user or group.